jasp-stats/jaspDescriptives/inst/help/Descriptives.md

 #### Boxplots
 - For continuous variables, displays a boxplot.
 Optionally, the outliers are labelled.
 Outliers are based on the interquartile range (IQR), i.e., [25th percentile] - 1.5 × IQR and [75th percentile] + 1.5 × IQR.
 Can also display in color, and has selectable boxplot, violin, and jitter elements for displaying the distribution of the data.
 This can be split by a categorical variable such as experimental condition.

+#### Likert plots
+- Displays a horizontally stacked bar chart showing the contribution of levels within a variable in percent.
+Order of levels depends on defined order in the JASP data table.
+A legend below the graph provides an overview of levels and their respective colors in the graph.
+  - The y-axis represents the variables used, the x-axis represents the percentages.
+Percentage contribution of all lower-order (below the middle level) and higher-order (above the middle level) levels are displayed on their respective side of the graph.
+  - The graph displays percentages on the x-axis as positive in both directions.
+Reason for the chosen display (in two directions) is the graphs usefulness in survey research where levels often follow a likert based order (e.g., high - low, likely - unlikely, agreement - disagreement).
+Therefore, the graph contains a split between levels at their median.
+  - The number of variable levels determines the number of layers displayed (Note: variables require the same amount of levels).
+Layers represent the percentage distribution of the levels of the variable under investigation.
+  - If the variables contain an uneven amount of levels, the middle level is displayed as a grey block in the middle of the stacked bar with its percentage contribution on top.
+- Available font sizes: normal, small, medium, large.

+#### Pareto plots
+- Displays the counts of each factor/level within the variable in a descending order.
+The y-axis represents the frequency of each factor, the x-axis represents the levels of the variable in an ordered sequence.
+- By default, a cumulative line is drawn indicating the proportional contribution of each factor.
+A second vertical axis to the right side of the graph scales with this line and represents percentages to enable the description of the cumulative line.
+- If "Pareto rule" is enabled, the two new lines enable a more precise assessment of factor/level contribution to the overall contribution by using different input numbers.

 #### Frequency Tables (nominal and ordinal variables)
 - Displays a frequency table for each variable.